Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 And I'm feeling good…"

-As I entered, he stopped singing and turned to me with a smile.
+As I enter, he stops singing and turns to me with a smile.

 "Oh!
 Hecate, perfect timing.
 The curry's ready."